 Throughout our years, Sushi Ichizu’s extreme commitments to excellence both in taste and service has resulted in numerous awards being given.
 Included below are instances of the awards we have received

-We are thrilled and honored to announce that our restaurant, Sushi Ichizu in Bangkok has won the title of 26th best restaurant in Asia and number 1 rated best sushi restaurant outside of Japan in Opinionated About Dining’s Ranking of 100+ Top Asian Restaurants!!
-Check out the full 2019 ranking list at http://www.opinionatedaboutdining.com.
+We are thrilled and honored to announce that our restaurant, Sushi Ichizu has won the title of 26th best restaurant in Asia and number 1 rated best sushi restaurant outside of Japan in Opinionated About Dining’s Ranking of 100+ Top Asian Restaurants!!
+In 2020, we still maintained our ranking spot as one of OAD’s best restaurants in Asia with rank 39.
+And again in this continuing year of 2021, Sushi Ichizu, for the third consecutive year, is given the title of Asia’s 31st best restaurant (2021). http://www.opinionatedaboutdining.com.

 OAD, short for Opinionated About Dining, is a credible restaurant ranking system that allows people to give scores and rate restaurants, with each reviewers’ score magnitude weighing differently according to each one’s level of expertise and experience.
 Each reviewer is assigned a weight that reflects the number of restaurants that they have visited and those restaurant’s rank on the OAD list.
 The results are based on over 200,000 or more reviews.
 This system thus reflects the opinions of reviewers who show a higher level of restaurant expertise/experience than can be found in other systems.
 This makes the OAD system to be highly reliable and well-known among foodies, food reviewers and the chef community in the industry.

 Another award that Sushi Ichizu had received the honour of being included in is “HELLO!
 Taste Guide” 2020, an award that brings together restaurants that all celebrities selected as having excellence.